UliBartels/RSP_final_project/readme_gliu.md

 :-------------------------:|:-------------------------:
 ![](./docs/sim_gazebo.png) |  ![](./docs/sim_rviz.png)

-The LiDAR on Waffle scans the world to create a map and localize itself.
+The lidar on Waffle scans the world to create a map and localize itself.
 Whereas Burger scans the ArUco markers using its camera to localize itself.

+3. Burger localization depends on the `ros2_aruco` package.
+This package locates Aruco AR markers in images and publishes their ids and poses.
+4